lxd98/Giraffe_documentation/docs/source/index.rst

       ...

    note:
-      version: 0.2.0
+      version: 0.2.1
       data_type: ONT, ONT_RNA, or Pacbio
-      For more deatails, please refer to the documentation: https://giraffe-documentation.readthedocs.io/en/latest.
+      For more details, please refer to the documentation: https://giraffe-documentation.readthedocs.io/en/latest.

    optional arguments:
      -h, --help  show this help message and exit